tquic-group/quic-interop-runner/README.md

 * **Handshake Loss** (`multiconnect`): Tests resilience of the handshake to high loss.
 The client is expected to establish multiple connections, sequential or in parallel, and use each connection to download a single file.

 * **V2** (`v2`): In this test, client starts connecting server in QUIC v1 with `version_information` transport parameter that includes QUIC v2 (`0x6b3343cf`) in `other_versions` field.
 Server should select QUIC v2 in compatible version negotiation.
 Client is expected to download one small file in QUIC v2.

+## Changes

+* Extend measurements for goodput
+* Add measurements for flow completion time
+* Add support for customized network scenario
+* Add support for customized control control algorithm
+* Use `tquicgroup/qns` as quic network simulator to work around issues of some quic impelentations